 - Family may hold the cords/place flowers on the coffin at a burial.

 - A disclaimer/risk assessment should be provided by the Funeral Director where a family wishes to carry the coffin.
 This is to ensure a coffin is carried correctly and safely.
 Carrying of the coffin is not permitted at Dunfermline Crematorium, for health and safety reasons.

 - The Books of Remembrance at both crematoria will open.
 Face coverings must be worn.
-Flowers are not permitted at this time.
+Flowers are permitted.
 The Books of Remembrance can be viewed online anytime via the Fife Council website - Books of Remembrance.